 Direct Partnership Plans

-Direct Partnership Plans, or DPPs, are another type of investment that allow investors to get in on real estate (as well as other sector) action without having to directly manage anything.
+Direct Partnership Plans, or DPPs, are another type of investment that allows investors to get in on real estate (as well as another sector) action without having to directly manage anything.
 Under this type of investment, an investor will subscribe to being a limited partner with an investment firm.